- Religion and Philosophy»

 God’s Promises and Conditions

-God always promise with conditions.
+God always promise with conditions which must be met before the promises are fulfilled.
 We cannot get the fulfilment of God’s promises if we don't meet the conditions attached to them.
-Somehow, we’re myopic and self-centered, such that we want fulfilment of God’s promises without making effort to meet these conditions.
-This is another barrier to God's fulfilling of His promises to us.
+When therefore we blame God for not fulfilling a promise when we hadn't met the attached conditions, we're somehow being myopic and self-centred, and such won't possibly get the promise fulfilled.
+That we want God to fulfil promises without making effort to meet His conditions is another barrier on our way to obtaining God's promises to us.

 God’s Promises and Commands